 The first is to delete your cookies and browser history before purchasing any flight.
 Depending on which browser you use (for example Internet Explorer, Firefox, Google Chrome etc.) there are different ways to remove your search history and to delete cookies.
 This will also vary between Windows and Mac users – it’s best to just Google the process based on what you work with.
 This will ensure that the browser is not showing you an inflated price due to you being a return visitor.

 The second way is to become a full ninja and browse the web in secret.
 If you’re a techy you might already be doing this by using a Virtual Private Network (VPN), however for the less technologically savvy there is an easy way with your web browser.
-This is also a handy trick for those of you working online too.

 Chrome users can simply click ‘File’, then ‘New Incognito Window’ and a black, sneaky looking window will appear.
 There is also a detective-esque logo on this page that I love.
 As you can see from the image below, this browsing method ensures that cookies are not collected by the flight booking websites and therefore the prices shouldn’t artificially increase.
 If you’re a Safari or Firefox user, this is called ‘Private Browsing’ and for Internet Explorer users it’s called ‘InPrivate’.